skalarproduktraum/phd-thesis/chapters/visual-processing.md

 # Visual Processing

-Visual processing of photons received by the eye's lens, cornea, and ultimately, by the retina and visual cortex, is the basic process enabling cross reality and eye-based natural user interfaces.
+Visual processing of photons received by the eye's lens, cornea, and ultimately, by the retina and visual cortex, encompasses all the physiologically basic processes enabling cross reality and eye-based natural user interfaces.

 In this chapter, we introduce the movements performed by the human eyes, and then give a short tour of the human visual system, including the optical path of photons, and the processing that happens in the retina and downstream in the central nervous system.
+In the end of the chapter, we will summarise how and the knowledge of these details enables the technologies and ideas in the following chapters, and what challenges we can address.

 ## Eye movements

-Following the classifications from [@Duchowski:2017ii] and [@Snowden:2012wu], we can categorise eye movements into these categories:
+Following the classifications from [@Snowden:2012wu] and [@Duchowski:2017ii], we can categorise eye movements into these five categories:

-* _Saccades_ are quick, jumpy voluntary or involuntary movements of the eye to reposition the fovea to a new area of interest.
-In natural environments, saccades occur with high speeds, and several times per second.
+* _Saccades_ are quick and jumpy movements of the eye to reposition the fovea to a new area of interest.
+As such, they can be voluntary or involuntary.
+In natural environments saccades occur with high speeds, and several times per second.
 Their peak angular velocity can exceed $1000^\circ/\mathrm{s}$, and they last about $10-100\,\mathrm{ms}$.
-Saccades are _stereotyped_ movements in the sense that they always follow the same pattern of fast initial acceleration, movement with maximum velocity, followed by a rapid slowdown as the eye reaches the target area.
-The movements are also _ballistic_, meaning they are planned and, once initiated, cannot be stopped, rendering the subject effectively blind for their duration.
+Saccades are _stereotyped_ and _basllistic_.
+Stereotypical movement  means they always follow the same pattern of fast initial acceleration after an initial processing delay of about $300\,\mathrm{ms}$, followed by movement with maximum velocity, and concluded by a rapid slowdown as the eye reaches the target area.
+Ballistic movement means they are planned and, once initiated, cannot be stopped.
+Additionally, there is no visual perception during the movement, rendering the subject effectively blind for their duration, which is called _saccadic suppression_ [@Snowden:2012wu].
 * _Smooth pursuits_ occur when a subject is tracking a moving stimulus, where the eye's angular velocity is matched to the movement of the image of the stimulus on the retina.
 * _Fixations_, _tremors_, and _jitters_ occurs when a subject focuses on a particular object of interest.
 Counterintuitively, these movements do not completely fix the image on the retina, but jitter around it within about $5^\circ$ of visual angle.
 If they would not do that, the image would disappear within seconds. \TODO{Does this have to do with receptor bleaching?} This suggests that a different system is involved with fixations than with saccades or pursuits.
 Fixations last for about $150-600\,\mathrm{ms}$ and humans spend over 90% of viewing time with this kind of eye movement.
 * _Vergence_ movements occur when a subject is moving its attention between near and far objects.
 * (Physiological) _Nystagmus_ is a fast, compensatory movement of both eyes to either follow moving imagery (optokinetic nystagmus, such as when looking out of a train window), or when compensating for fast angular movements of the head (vestibular nystagmus).
 Both follow the same movement patterns.

 In the context of 2-dimensional localisation of gaze directions, fixations, saccades, and smooth pursuits are the most important eye movements.
 Vergence movements would also be desirable to detect, but considering that even contemporary head-mounted VR displays are using regular, flat screen, with no possibility of actual scene depth, this is not a priority yet.
-Future displays are going to provide focus queues as well and will change that [@Jang:2017dr; @Sun:2017ia; @Huang:2015ce].
+Future displays are going to provide focus cues as well and will most probably change that [@Huang:2015ce; @Jang:2017dr; @Sun:2017ia].

 Let's continue this chapter by touring the human visual system, and connecting the aforementioned eye movements with their neurological basis:

 ## A Short Tour of the Human Visual System

+\begin{marginfigure}
+    \includegraphics{./figures/eye-diagram.pdf}
+    \label{fig:eye_diagram}
-![\label{fig:eye_diagram}Anatomy of the human eye --
-**1**: posterior segment of eyeball **2**: ora serrata **3**: ciliary muscle **4**: ciliary zonules/zonules of Zinn **5**: canal of Schlemm **6**: pupil **7**: anterior chamber **8**: cornea **9**: iris **10**: lens cortex **11**: lens nucleus **12**: ciliary process **13**: conjunctiva **14**: inferior oblique muscle **15**: inferior rectus muscle **16**: medial rectus muscle **17**: retinal arteries and veins **18**: optic disc **19**: dura mater **20**: central retinal artery **21**: central retinal vein **22**: optic nerve **23**: vorticose vein **24**: bulbar sheath **25**: macula **26**: fovea **27**: sclera **28**: choroid **29**: superior rectus muscle **30**: retina, Image (cc) by [Ignacio Icke](https://commons.wikimedia.org/wiki/File:Eye-diagram_no_circles_border.svg)](./figures/eye-diagram.pdf){ width=50% }
+    \caption{Anatomy of the human eye — \emph{1}: posterior segment of eyeball \emph{2}: ora serrata \emph{3}: ciliary muscle \emph{4}: ciliary zonules/zonules of Zinn \emph{5}: canal of Schlemm \emph{6}: pupil \emph{7}: anterior chamber \emph{8}: cornea \emph{9}: iris \emph{10}: lens cortex \emph{11}: lens nucleus \emph{12}: ciliary process \emph{13}: conjunctiva \emph{14}: inferior oblique muscle \emph{15}: inferior rectus muscle \emph{16}: medial rectus muscle \emph{17}: retinal arteries and veins \emph{18}: optic disc \emph{19}: dura mater \emph{20}: central retinal artery \emph{21}: central retinal vein \emph{22}: optic nerve \emph{23}: vorticose vein \emph{24}: bulbar sheath \emph{25}: macula \emph{26}: fovea \emph{27}: sclera \emph{28}: choroid \emph{29}: superior rectus muscle \emph{30}: retina.
+Image (cc) by \href{https://commons.wikimedia.org/wiki/File:Eye-diagram_no_circles_border.svg}{Ignacio Icke, Wikimedia Commons}.}

-On an abstract level, the processing of visual stimuli happens in multiple stages (with the human eye depicted in figure\ref{fig:eye_diagram}):
+\end{marginfigure}

+The processing of visual stimuli happens in multiple stages.
+In Figure \ref{fig:eye_diagram} we show a schematic of the human eye.
+Further, in \ref{fig:processing_overview} we show an overview sketch of the nerve pathways involved in visual processing, with the parts we are going to discuss in the following highlighted:

 1. Accumulation of incoming photons by the optical system consisting of the _cornea_ (8), _iris_(9), and _lens_(11) onto the _retina_(30), and especially the most sensitive part of the retina, the _fovea_(26).
 2. Pre-processing in the _Lateral Geniculate Nucleus_ (LGN) situated in the _thalamus_ part of the forebrain, serving as a relay for the information coming directly from the retina.
 Fascinatingly, the left LGN processes information from the right eye, and vice versa -- a pattern common in the human brain.
-3. Final processing in the _visual cortex_ of the occipital lobe on the back of the brain.
+3. Final processing in the _primary visual cortex_ of the occipital lobe on the back of the brain.

+![Schematic overview of the paths from the eye to the visual cortex, with the parts discussed in this chapter highlighted in italics.
+Adapted from _Anatomy of the Human Body_[@Gray:1878ahb], Public Domain.\label{fig:processing_overview}](./figures/gray_optic_system.pdf)

 ## Optical Path

-Light enters the anterior chamber (7) of the eye, and travels through the iris (9), traversing a gelatineous substance, the vitreous humour, to the lens (11).
+Light enters the anterior chamber (7) of the eye, travelling through the iris (9), then traversing the the vitreous humour, a gelatineous substance filling the interior of the eye, to the lens (11).

 Evolution has optimised the refractive index of the human cornea to yield an optimal air/cornea boundary, rendering the final image sharp on the retina.
-The lens, held in place by the ciliary body (3), and the zonules of Zinn, focuses the incident light onto the retina, and especially on the most sensitive part of the retina, the fovea(26), containing the most photoreceptor-dense region ($150000/mm^2$ compared to $\approx 15000/mm^2$).
+The lens, held in place by the ciliary body (3), and the zonules of Zinn, focuses the incident light onto the retina, and especially on the most sensitive part of the retina, the fovea(26), containing the most photoreceptor-dense region ($150000/\mathrm{mm}^2$ compared to $\approx 15000/\mathrm{mm}^2$).

+Foveal, or central vision only makes up about 5º of the field of vision, with the [Eye movements] described compensating for the actually small field of sharp vision.
+See also Figure \ref{fig:peripheral_vision} for a depiction of the different ranges of vision in humans.

+\begin{marginfigure}
+    \includegraphics{./figures/peripheral_vision.png}
+    \label{fig:peripheral_vision}
+    \caption{Ranges for peripheral and central vision in humans.
+Central or foveal vision offers the highest acuity.
+Image (cc) by \href{https://commons.wikimedia.org/wiki/File:Peripheral_vision.svg}{Zyxwv99, Wikimedia Commons}.}
+\end{marginfigure}

 Adaption to visible objects happens in two ways:

 * the iris size can be modulated, changing the amount of light reaching the retina by a factor of 16.
 This contraction and expansion is not only due to light stimuli, but can also be triggered by drugs or hormonal changes, e.g. due to excitement.
-* ciliary muscles can modulate the lens thickness; when they relax, leading to tense zonules, the vision is adapted for distance, when they contract, the zonules get more slack, and the vision is adapted for closer objects — these are the aforementioned vergence movements.
+* ciliary muscles can modulate the lens thickness: when they relax, leading to tense zonules, the vision is adapted for distance, when they contract, the zonules get more slack, and the vision is adapted for closer objects — these are the aforementioned vergence movements.

 ## Retinal architecture and processing

-\begin{marginfigure}[-5cm]
+\begin{marginfigure}
     \label{fig:retina_architecture}
     \includegraphics{./figures/retina-architecture.pdf}
     \caption{Inverted retinal architecture of mammals (light path in the image is bottom to top); \emph{RPE}: retinal pigment epithelium; \emph{OS}: outer segment of the photoreceptor cells; \emph{IS}: inner segment of the photoreceptor cells; \emph{ONL}: outer nuclear layer; \emph{OPL}: outer plexiform layer; \emph{INL}: inner nuclear layer \emph{IPL}: inner plexiform layer; \emph{GC}: ganglion cell layer; \emph{P}: pigment epithelium cell; \emph{BM}: Bruch-Membran; \emph{R}: rods; \emph{C}: cones; \emph{H}: horizontal cell; \emph{B}: bipolar cell; \emph{M}: Müller cell; \emph{A}: amacrine cell; \emph{G}: ganglion cell; \emph{AX}: Axon, Image (cc) by \href{https://commons.wikimedia.org/wiki/File:Retina_layers.svg}{Marc Gabriel Schmid}}